The open Agent Harness

 - Name: Dan

-- Role: Run the CIQ Startup Program.
+- Role: Run an early-stage program.
 Serial founder.

 Runs multiple workstreams in parallel — sales, AI research,